 When running a model in the ModelBuilder window, you can add output datasets to a map by right-clicking an output data variable and selecting Add To Display.
 If the tool has already been run, the data is added to the map.
-If the tool has not yet been run, the data is added to the map after the tool executes.
+If the tool has not been run, the data is added to the map after the tool completes.
 For easier management of the layers, the output is added under a dedicated ModelBuilder group layer in the Contents pane.
-The layer name includes both the ModelBuilder variable name and the value of the variable.
+The layer name includes both the ModelBuilder variable name and value.

 To disable the adding of outputs to a ModelBuilder group layer, uncheck the Add output to model group layer option.